pmq20/node-packer/node/doc/api/tls.md

 * `detailed` {boolean} Include the full certificate chain if `true`, otherwise include just the peer's certificate.
+* Returns: {Object}

 Returns an object representing the peer's certificate.
 The returned object has some properties corresponding to the fields of the certificate.

-If the full certificate chain was requested, each certificate will include a `issuerCertificate` property containing an object representing its issuer's certificate.
+If the full certificate chain was requested, each certificate will include an `issuerCertificate` property containing an object representing its issuer's certificate.